tristanpenman/algorithms/README.md

 ## Introduction to Algorithms

-Some algorithms based on pseudocode from [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) (aka CLRS) can be found in [intro-to-algorithms](./intro-to-algorithms).
+Some algorithms based on pseudocode from the book [Introduction to Algorithms](https://mitpress.mit.edu/books/introduction-algorithms-third-edition) (aka CLRS) can be found in [intro-to-algorithms](./intro-to-algorithms).

+## Computational Geometry

+Algorithms based on pseudocode from the book [Computational Geometry](https://www.springer.com/gp/book/9783540779735) can be found in [computational-geometry](./computational-geometry).

 ## Miscellaneous